Skip to main content

 Greece Energy Research

 - Greece's Energy & Climate Policy Framework: Greece aims to cut GHG emissions by 58% by 2030 and reach net zero by 2050, transitioning from lignite to renewables.
 The government coordinates energy policy through various ministries and agencies, with ambitious targets for wind, solar, and energy efficiency.
-Significant EU funding supports this green transition, including investments in electricity networks and residential energy efficiency.
-The electricity market is competitive, with plans to expand battery storage and offshore wind.
-Greece also promotes green hydrogen and energy efficiency measures to meet its climate goals.
+Recent laws support green hydrogen and battery storage, while EU funding aids the green transition.

-- Greece's Energy Companies: PPC leads Greece's power sector, dominating generation (34%) and distribution.
-Helpe controls two-thirds of refining, while Italgas is the top gas distributor.
+- Greece's Energy Companies: PPC leads Greece's power sector with 34% generation.
+Helpe dominates refining, while Italgas is the top gas distributor.
 Key players include Mytilineos, Elpedison, and GEK Terna in electricity, and Helleniq Energy in oil.

-- Greece's Energy Supply & Demand: In 2024, Greece's energy mix saw renewables at 46%, with declining lignite use and full reliance on imports for gas and oil.
-Primary energy consumption rebounded to 19.8 Mtoe, with oil leading at 52%.
-Electricity generation increased by 11%, driven by renewables and gas, while lignite's share dropped to 6%.
+- Greece's Energy Supply & Demand: In 2024, Greece's energy mix saw renewables at 46%, with oil and gas dominating primary consumption.
+Lignite use declined sharply, and the country remains fully reliant on imports for gas and oil.
+Electricity generation increased by 11%, with renewables and gas replacing lignite.
 Greece aims for net-zero carbon intensity by 2050.

 - Greece's Energy Use & Price by Sector: Greece's energy consumption per capita is 31% below the EU average, with oil dominating at 55%.
 Electricity prices surged in 2021-2022 but have since decreased, though remaining higher than pre-2019 levels.
-The transport sector is the largest energy consumer, followed by households and services.
-Industry and residential sectors have seen shifts towards electricity and gas, while transport remains heavily reliant on oil.
-Subsidies have been implemented to mitigate price volatility.
+The transport sector leads energy use, followed by households and industry.
+Electricity's share is rising, expected to reach 61% by 2050.
+Subsidies have mitigated price impacts for vulnerable consumers.

 - Greece's Issues & Prospects: Greece aims to phase out lignite power by 2028, expanding gas and solar capacity (44 GW under development).
 Electricity demand is projected to rise, with significant growth in wind and solar generation.
-The country is exploring nuclear options, including small modular reactors (SMRs), and developing gas, hydro, and renewable projects.
+The country is exploring nuclear options, including small modular reactors (SMRs), and developing gas, hydro, and renewable energy projects.
 Transmission infrastructure is being upgraded to connect islands and enhance interconnections with neighbouring countries.
-Additionally, Greece is advancing green hydrogen initiatives and exploring CO2 capture and storage solutions.
+Additionally, Greece is advancing oil and gas exploration, LNG projects, and green hydrogen initiatives.

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data